smart-data-models/dataModel.WaterDistributionManagementEPANET/README.md

 # dataModel.WaterDistributionManagementEPANET
-These data models describe entities useful for dealing with Water Network Management data.
+These data models describe entities useful for dealing with Water WaterNetwork Management data.
 These entities are primarily derived from the EPANET platform.

 ### List of data models